Diptadip/ChatterFly/README.md

 ##  Steps to Run the App

-### Clone the repoistory
+### Clone the repository
-Download the Repository as a zip file and extract it or open your terminal and type:
+Download the Repository as a zip file and extract it, or open your terminal and type:

     $ git clone https://github.com/Diptadip/ChatterFly

 ### Firebase configurations
-Visit [Firebase console](https://console.firebase.google.com/) , Sign in with your google account and create a new Project.
-Follow the steps [here](https://firebase.google.com/docs/web/setup) to get the firebase configuration.
+Visit [Firebase console](https://console.firebase.google.com/), Sign in with your Google account and create a new Project.
+To get the Firebase configuration, follow the steps [here](https://firebase.google.com/docs/web/setup).
 Copy the and save the firebaseConfig object.
-Also create a new firestore database.
+Also, create a new Firestore database.

-### Set-up environment variables.
+### Set up environment variables.

 cd into the directory.
 Create a **env.js** file in the **src** folder.
 Paste the copied firebaseConfig object.
 It should like the following.